Microbial Bioactives

 4. Discussion

-The present meta-analysis and systematic review of microbial diversity and functional potential in hot spring ecosystems provides critical insights into the biogeography, ecological adaptation, and evolutionary strategies of thermophilic and hyperthermophilic microorganisms.
+The present study of microbial diversity and functional potential in hot spring ecosystems provides critical insights into the biogeography, ecological adaptation, and evolutionary strategies of thermophilic and hyperthermophilic microorganisms.
 Hot springs, with their extreme physicochemical gradients of temperature, pH, and mineral composition, offer a natural laboratory for understanding the environmental factors shaping microbial community structure and functional potential (Amann, Ludwig, & Schleifer, 1995; Atanassov et al., 2010).
 The integration of culture-independent approaches, metagenomics, and high-throughput sequencing technologies, as highlighted in this study, has revealed unprecedented microbial richness, including previously uncultured archaeal lineages and thermophilic bacterial clades (Barns, Delwiche, Palmer, & Pace, 1996; Huber et al., 2002).

 Forest plot analyses indicated substantial heterogeneity in microbial abundance across different thermal habitats, consistent with prior reports of spatially structured communities influenced by local geochemistry and temperature gradients (Meyer Dombard, Shock, & Amend, 2005; Klatt et al., 2011).
 Specifically, archaeal populations such as members of Thermoplasmatales, MCG1, and other uncultured phyla dominated sediment and subsurface layers, whereas phototrophic bacteria, including Chloroflexi and Cyanobacteria, were enriched in surface microbial mats (Bryant et al., 2007; Liu et al., 2012).
 This vertical stratification of microbial communities reflects niche differentiation driven by energy availability, light penetration, and oxygen gradients, supporting observations from Yellowstone and other geothermal sites (Barns, Fundyga, Jeffries, & Pace, 1994; Klatt et al., 2011).